macfanatic77/hackintosh/00_System_Components.md

 # System Components #

 The most important part of building any hackintosh is choosing the right components.
 Those who try to wade these waters with untested hardware are in for a rude awakening.
-I spent >70% of my time researching the motherboard, CPU, Bluetooth/WiFi compatibility etc. Unfortunately, you are ultimately better off buying a copy of a build by someone else that you know works well.
+I spent >70% of my time researching the motherboard, CPU, Bluetooth/WiFi compatibility etc. Unfortunately, you are ultimately better off buying identical components to a build by someone else.
 I did something similar to this because I found that the Gigabyte Z370 Aorus Gaming 5 motherboard had been tried and tested and by the hackintosher community.
 It works, but not without its quirks.
 Below is my final config.
 1. Intel i7-8700k Coffee Lake 3.6 GHz CPU
 2. Gigabyte Z370 Aorus Gaming 5 Motherboard
 3. NZXT Kraken x62 AIO Cooler